 Also, the four animal groups share characteristics which helps when I introduce The Buzz in schools and universities.
-For example, the four bears are generally the most organised and reliable, the four sea animals are generally the imaginative dreamers, the four cats are usually playful and fun seeking and the four birds are usually the most theoretical group, always questioning and challenging the rules.
+For example, the four bears are generally the most organised and reliable, the four sea animals are generally the imaginative dreamers, the four cats are usually playful and fun-seeking and the four birds are usually the most theoretical group, always questioning and challenging the rules.

 Why is personality important in careers?

 Research suggests we tend to prefer to be involved in work tasks that match our natural strengths.
 If someone is great at drawing then some career ideas are obvious such as graphic artist.
-With personality preferences the links are more subtle but useful.
-For example, if you like to help people or provide a service, you may be suited to different career options than someone who tends to focus on the tasks and objectives of the job..
+With personality preferences, the links are more subtle but useful.
+For example, if you like to help people or provide a service, you may be suited to different career options than someone who tends to focus on the tasks and objectives of the job.
 The career ideas are based on the jobs in which each animal type is over-represented.
-For example clownfish are six per cent of the population but over 15 per cent of journalists, actors, psychologists and trainers are clownfish.
+For example, clownfish are six percent of the population but over 15 percent of journalists, actors, psychologists and trainers are clownfish.
 This information helps us explore career ideas that match our preferences.
 However, they are meant as a starting point as we can all be good at a huge range of careers.

 Tell us about your own career path.

 As a typical clownfish (easily bored, seeking the meaning of life and always losing stuff like phone, glasses, wallet) I wanted a job which was creative and in which I could help people.
 For 20 years various jobs within careers advice allowed me to combine these two interests.
-I was also interested in travelling, writing books and stand-up comedy so I started to speak at conferences and events all over the world in which I could merge all of my interests.
+I was also interested in traveling, writing books and stand-up comedy so I started to speak at conferences and events all over the world in which I could merge all of my interests.
 Our personality preferences can really help us discover which working tasks will make us our best.